sensebox/books/edu/en/community_projects/Tutorial_ArduinoWeatherStation.md

   -   Your Arduino construction from the previous steps.

-  -   A SenseBox Shield with SD card slot.
+  -   A senseBox Shield with SD card slot.

   ![](Tutorial_ArduinoWeatherStation/image42.jpg)

-1. Connect the SenseBox Shield to the Genuino Board
+1. Connect the senseBox Shield to the Genuino Board

-  -   Since the SenseBox Shield will be placed on top of the Genuino Board, the wires need to be connected to the Sensebox Shield.
+  -   Since the senseBox Shield will be placed on top of the Genuino Board, the wires need to be connected to the senseBox Shield.

     ![](Tutorial_ArduinoWeatherStation/image43.jpg)

     ![](Tutorial_ArduinoWeatherStation/image44.jpg)

--   Place the **SenseBox Shield** on the **Genuino Board**.
+-   Place the **senseBox Shield** on the **Genuino Board**.

     ![](Tutorial_ArduinoWeatherStation/image45.jpg)